 We agree on and respect the principle of not merging the outpatient and inpatient DRGs.
 Therefore we suggest to remove the rules of DRG 482O (100D400000 and 100D400100) instead of merging them with ones of DRG 482.

 The few cases which potentially may group to DRG 482O will be grouped to other outpatient DRGs according to diagnosis and procedure codes of given case.

 We are not in favor of creating the rest group in current case.

-#4 Updated by Mats Fernström almost 4 years ago
+#4 Updated by Mats Fernström over 4 years ago

 Mats Fernström, NPK, Sweden, 2016-03-01

 There are in principle two, for Sweden acceptable, ways to get rid of infrequent surgical outpatient DRGs.
 One way is to keep the rule(s) but change the DRG result to another existing DRG in the current MDC.
 If no better group in terms of costs and medical description is available, one can chose the rest group that already exists in all MDCs.
 The other way is to delete the rule(s) as suggested here but then it is difficult to foresee the effect.
 If no other DRG ruling procedure is present, the cases will be grouped to conservative (non-surgical) DRGs.
 One cannot generalize and say that one method always is better than the other.
 It must be decided from case to case by comparing the cost for the cases in the DRG that is to be deleted with the costs for the alternative DRGs.
 We have no time to do that analysis before the coming expert meeting so we still don’t want the suggested change to be done in the Swedish version.